Commonly misunderstood and often well hidden, OCD affects an astonishing 1 in 100 people in the UK.

-Though we might all have our ‘quirks’ and be particular about certain things, like the way the cupboards are ordered or things we check before leaving the house, those with OCD are often crippled by their fears and live an exhausting round of upsetting thoughts and behaviours they simply cannot control.
+Though we might all have our ‘quirks’ and be particular about certain things, (like the way the cupboards are ordered or things we need to check before leaving the house), those with OCD are often crippled by their fears and live an exhausting round of upsetting thoughts and behaviours they simply cannot control.

 People with OCD report of feeling trapped in a prison and may feel like they are going crazy.
 The World Health Organisation has listed OCD as one of the top ten debilitating illnesses in terms of the impact it has on the individual’s quality of life.

 It’s a common misconception that OCD symptoms have to be visible – whilst there are stereotypically ‘overt’ or visible compulsions often represented on TV or the press – there are often invisible compulsions that can be just as distressing and disabling.

 There are also some more ‘covert’ or invisible compulsions, which can be equally as distressing, powerful and exhausting: